tc39/proposal-function-implementation-hiding/README.md

 console.assert(foo.toString.includes("...")); // oops
 ```

-As noted early, it's an important constraint that you not be able to uncensor functions after censoring them.
-So this design does not work.
+This basically makes the censorship toothless, so that you do not gain the encapsulation or memory usage benefits.

 You could try to patch around it by saying that only setting it to `true` works, and setting it to `false` or deleting the property does nothing.
 But that's just strange.
 We already have a mechanism for changing the state of an object in a non-reversible way: call a method on it.
-Thus, the `foo.censor()` proposal above.
+Thus, the `foo.censor()` proposal above (which has its own problems).

-### Some of these variants might break existing code

-While the pragma variant does not have this problem, both the `f.censor()` and the out-of-band-mechanism variants have the possibility of changing third-party code without actually editing its source text.
-I believe this is not actually a problem, for the following reasons:

-- Implementing this feature in JavaScript engines will not actually break any existing content.
-It is only by explicitly opting in to using this new feature, on code that was written to depend on `f.toString()`, that potential issues will come about.
-In such cases the developer can simply make a choice: stop using this new feature, simply arriving back at where they started—or stop using the `f.toString()`-dependent code.
-- Modifying the source text of the code you are running is not a significantly higher barrier than including a header or calling a `.censor()` function on its exposed APIs.
-Both require minimal effort on the part of the application developer who is choosing to run the code in the first place.
-There is no way the original author of the code can protect against source editing, and so it's reasonable that there's no way for them to "protect" against being run with a certain header.
-- There are many ways to change the behavior of code included in your application without editing its source text.
-Some of the more obvious are modifying the built-in objects, or otherwise changing the global environment it runs in.
-In general, most code is written to assume a certain environment, whether that be no-setters-on-`Array.prototype` or no-censored-`toString()`-on-functions.
-Applications can choose to break these assumptions, in which case they simply find out that they can't include code that relies on the assumptions being present.
-- There is a precedent for this kind of out-of-band, potentially-host-mediated modification throughout JavaScript platform.
-For example, [CSP](https://w3c.github.io/webappsec-csp/) can be used to disallow `eval()`.
-The proposed [realms API](https://github.com/tc39/proposal-realms/) is largely geared around letting you modify the behavior of various language features such as `eval()`, `import`, the built-ins, and more.
-Node.js selectively enables or disables internationalization-related language features depending on what flags you build it with.
-Etc.

-In conclusion, I don't believe there is a reason to consider the interaction with existing code as pertinent with regard to which proposal we move forward with.